The Promenade

 The path from the Vestral Downs to The Promenade is an essential one for the nation, but nonetheless a perilous journey for the unprepared.
 Juggling the tempestuous mountains along the west of the pass, the primordial forest at its base, or the salt-water swamps filling in amongst loose, low-lying ground on its west, travel is difficult.
 While these swamps are dangerous, none are more useful or important than the Saltworks outside the city.Greater & Lesser Saltworks

-"Addendum; no matter how long you have visited The Promenade, never think yourself smarter than the Mire Thoroughfare, or you'll be in muck up to your belt." - Merchants' Roadmap of the Coquet HeightsThe Greater & Lesser Saltworks, to the south and north respectively, are dotted with shipwrecks, gang members, and downtrodden laborers.
+"Addendum; no matter how long you have visited The Promenade, never think yourself smarter than the Mire Thoroughfare, or you'll be in muck up to your belt." - Merchants' Roadmap of the Coquet HeightsThe Greater & Lesser Saltworks, to the southeast and northwest respectively, are dotted with shipwrecks, gang members, and downtrodden laborers.
 Here, the saltwater in the swamps is filtered through pools for condensing and separating into The Promenade's famous salt, used to preserve its other exports, or sold on its own.
 However, the Saltworks see constant fighting between gangs for their slow but steady source of income.

 Founding Date